-Houseplants, much like pets, are completely dependant on us to give them everything they need.
+Houseplants, much like pets, are completely dependent on us to give them everything they need.
 We need to water them and we need to feed them.
 Let’s find out how to feed houseplants so they look amazing!

 Out in the wild, they get water from rain and nutrients from the soil.
 But when we bring them into our home they have a finite amount of nutrients in the soil and no rain.